zhengshuai1001/JiKouCompany/README.md

 Use the talents you possess, for the woods would be very silent if no birds sang except the best.

 What makes you different or weird—that’s your strength.

+Today is the most important day of our lives.